DikachiFlavian1/Database-/README.md

 FROM generate_series(1, 850) i;

-__the visualization for this project will be done on google datastudio__
+__the visualization for this project will be done on google datastudio__ To interact and view the visualization of this project [Click Here](https://lookerstudio.google.com/s/l6bJKCOqTT4)

 check the tables files above to see the resultof the table and values creation __IF YOU READ TO THIS PATH , ITS IMPORTANT THAT YOOU NOTE THAT THIS WAS A PROJECT I ASSIGNED MY SELF AND THE VALUES AND NAMES ARE FICTIONAL BUT  THE PROJECT GOAL REMAINS__